simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 The reception of the monastery.
 On the last slope we are met by the pipers and trumpeters.

 Amidst the rows of a colorful crowd you reach the ancient place.
-Behind the gates of the monastery, the lamas receive you in purple garments.
+Behind the gates of the monastery, in purple garments, the lamas receive you.
 In the front row a venerable old man, head lama of the monastery, stands like a delicately carved image of the fifteenth century.
 Thus you walk up to the spreading turquoise tents in the midst of a forest of stupas and amidst many-colored banners, amidst the sparkling rows of fires.

 - - - - -

-In the first full moon after New Year, which fell this year on the twentieth of February, there was the annual festival in Tashiding.
+In the first full moon after New Year, which fell this year on the twentieth of February, there was the annual festival in Tashi-ding.
 The miracle of the self-filling chalice occurs at the time.

 Since ancient days---more than eight generations ago---this miracle has been ordained.
 From a designated spot in the mountain river a small vessel of water is drawn and poured into an ancient wooden chalice.
 In the presence of witnesses, representatives of the Maharajah of Sikhim, the chalice is closed and hermetically sealed.
 A year later at sunrise during the same full moon, the chalice is unsealed amidst due ceremony and the quantity of water is measured.
 Sometimes the water has diminished but sometimes it has increased considerably.
 In the year of the great war the water tripled in quantity, which meant war.
 Now the water has diminished by half, which means famine and disorder.